The Halal Economy As A Solution For Global Post-Covid Economic Recovery And Sustainable Environmental And Social Impact

 The Halal Economy Conference hosted by Halal Expo London

-The Halal Economy Conference in partnership with Halal Expo London, will present insights into the Halal Economy as a solution for post-Covid economic recovery and discuss its environmental & social impact.
+The Halal Economy Conference in partnership with Halal Expo Manchester, will present insights into the Halal Economy as a solution for post-Covid economic recovery and discuss its environmental & social impact.
 It will consider consumer trends, the economic landscape following the pandemic, post-Brexit trade conditions and their various impacts upon sectors such as food, travel and ethical finance.
 The Conference will dive deeper into the journey of the Halal Economy and how it can help us overcome some of the challenges we face today.